remcoder/chronos/README.md

 	var timer = new Chronos.Timer(100);

 	Template.timer.helpers({

+		// counts from 0 to 10 in 10 seconds
   		time: function () {
     			return ((timer.time.get() // get the current time / 1000) 	  // convert ms to seconds